blukatdevelopment/UnchainedWorldsOld/keeper_info/monsters/fiend.md

 - Burrow: Swarm may use action to enter an unconscious creature's nose, ears, and mouth.
 The creature rises up with 1 hit point, under leech control, and the swarm loses 1 hit point.

 ### Snork
-A four foot featherless bird with a fleshy toothed funnel instead of a beak.They feed on the brains of wounded creatures and are attracted by the sounds of agony.
+A four foot featherless bird with a fleshy toothed funnel instead of a beak.
+They feed on the brains of wounded creatures and are attracted by the sounds of agony.
 Snorks have a simbiotic relationship with soul suckers and will hunt together.
 Snorks will run away from light sources.

 `Snork, XP: 100, HP: 42(6d6+6), AC: 13, [16, 12, 12, 10, 10, 10]`
 - Couple: Target must succeed a DC 12 STR save or else become grappled as the snork attaches to their head and begins searching for a weak in the skull with their internal beak.
 - Tap: If coupled, target must make a DC 12 CON save to halve 2d6 piercing damage.
 If this attack brings a creature to 0 hit points, the snork cracks into the skull and eats their brain.

+### Faceless Mistwalker
+A small, shriveled humanoid creature.
+While it isn't physically imposing, it's abilities render it a danger to skilled adventurers and even small armies.
+It features a bulbous head on a stickly body, two enormous glassy black eyes bulging from it's head.
+It's nose consists of two slits, and it has a lipless, tongueless, toothless mouth.
+It's skin ranges from light grey and smoothe when well-fed to wrinkly and dark grey when hungry.
+After hunting it's prey, it unhinges it's jaw and consumes them whole, it's form stretching to accomodate them.
+Though it can digest meat, it feeds almost entirely on fear.
+While alive, it's face cannot be perceived by the direct eye-contact.

+`Faceless Mistwalker, HP: 3(1d4-1), AC: 8, [7, 7, 8, 16, 20, 16]`
+- Faceless: those that look directly at the mistwalker see a blurred distortion where it's face should be, and must succeed a DC 15 WIS save to halve 3d6 non-lethal psychic damage.
+If this damage brings the creature below 1HP, they remain conscious, stable, and totally palaryzed.
+- Aura of blue flame: All flames within 500ft burn blue.
+The mistwalker can detect the position and size of these flames.
+- Aura of Mist: Within 100ft radius, a thick magical miasma forms, heavily obscuring sight.
+The creature can lift this mist partially or entirely at will.
+- Nightmare: One paralyzed target hallucinates, their mind returning to a traumatic memory.
+The mistwalker can control entities in this nightmare.
+If the creature dies in their nightmare, their body also dies.
+- Possession: A creature once paralyzed by the mistwalker becomes a conduit for it.
+Within the aura of blue flame, the mistwalker can possess this creature to access it's thoughts, sensory information, and assert control over it's body.
+A single action can be resisted by a DC 16 WIS save, and total control with a DC 11 WIS save.

 ### Grinder
 This spherical demon opens into two hemispheres joined by a central stalk.
 Teeth brim at the edges where these pieces meet, forming a 360 degree mouth.
 Grinders gnash their teeth constantly, compelled to chew through stone despite the pain it causes them.
 They have eyes on all sides, and three legs.